Physical Review Letters

 Physical Review Letters (PRL), established in 1958, is a peer-reviewed, scientific journal that is published 52 times per year by the American Physical Society.
 The journal is considered one of the most prestigious in the field of physics.
 Over a quarter of Physics Nobel Prize-winning papers between 1995 and 2017 were published in it.

 PRL is published both online and as a print journal.
-Its focus is on short articles ("letters") intended for quick publication.
-The Lead Editor is Hugues Chaté.
-The Managing Editor is Robert Garisto.
+Its focus is on short articles ("letters") for a broad readership.
+The Lead Editor (main science advisor) is Rafael Fernandes.
+The Chief Editor (responsible for the journal content), is Robert Garisto.

 History

-The journal was created in 1958.
-Samuel Goudsmit, who was then the editor of Physical Review, the American Physical Society's flagship journal, organized and published Letters to the Editor of Physical Review into a new standalone journal, which became Physical Review Letters.
+The journal was created in 1958, by Samuel Goudsmit, who was then the editor of Physical Review, the American Physical Society's primary journal.
+He turned the Letters to the Editor section of Physical Review into a new standalone flagship journal: Physical Review Letters.
 It was the first journal intended for the rapid publication of short articles, a format that eventually became popular in many other fields.